How to Transition Your Dog to a New Food Safely

 - symptoms like diarrhea or vomiting may occur

 A slow transition helps maintain digestive balance and reduces the risk of discomfort.
+New foods like rice should be introduced gradually.
+See Can Dogs Eat Rice.

 Signs Your Dog Needs a Food Change